Relationships: The Dance of Victims and PerpetratorsBy Dr. Margaret Paul

 June 01, 2009

-Discover how you and your partner might both be victims and both be perpetrators - how both of you may be trying to control the other rather than take loving care of yourselves.
+You and your partner might both be victims and both be perpetrators - both trying to control the other rather than take loving care of yourselves.

 Lillian was clearly feeling victimized by her husband Rob.